What If Road Debris Causes Damage to My Car or An Injury on a South Florida Highway, Who Is Responsible and Can a Lawyer Help Recover Losses?

 As already mentioned, Uninsured Motorist coverage pays for damages due to the negligence of a person who left the scene and was never identified.
 Proving the debris came from an unknown or uninsured vehicle can be the biggest challenge.
 It is often not possible to locate the debris or it may still be on the roadway causing a danger to others but too dangerous for you to retrieve it.
 Never try to retrieve debris that hit your vehicle when the items are still on a busy highway.
 There’s no reason to make a bad situation worse.
 Call the police and report the debris.

-Due to these intricate issues, it is important to retain experienced legal counsel to review and handle your case.
-At Cohen and Juda, we have handled these type of cases successfully many times for Floridians.
+Due to these intricate issues, it is important to retain experienced legal counsel to review and handle your case if you have been injured.
+Unfortunately, unless the property damage is very substantial, we cannot help unless you or a passenger also suffered an injury.
+At Cohen and Juda, we have handled vehicle injury cases successfully many times for Floridians.
 Tell us what happened.
 For a Free Consultation call 1-800-Fair-Fee or (954) 424-1440.

 What To Do If Your Car, Truck or Motorcycle is Impacted by Road Debris